From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 J. Khadijah Abdurahman runs the public technology project We Be Imaging at Columbia University and recently helped organize the Resistance AI workshop at NeurIPS 2020.
 Not long after Google fired Gebru, Abdurahman penned a piece asserting the moral collapse of the AI ethics field.
 She called Gebru’s firing a public display of institutional resistance immobilized.
 In the piece, she talks about ideas like the need for a social justice war room.
 She stresses the importance of radically shifting the AI ethics conversation away from the idea of the lone researcher versus Goliath in order to facilitate a broader movement.
 She also believes collective action is required to address violence found in the tech supply chain, ranging from birth defects experienced by cobalt miners in central Africa to algorithmic bias and misinformation in social media.

 What’s needed, she said, is a movement that cuts across class and defines tech workers more broadly — including researchers and engineers, but also Uber drivers, Amazon warehouse workers, and content moderators.

-Elaborating on those comments in an interview with VentureBeat, she said “There should not be some lone martyr going toe-to-toe with [Big Tech.]
+In an interview with VentureBeat, she said, “There should not be some lone martyr going toe-to-toe with [Big Tech].
 You need a broader coalition of people who are funding and working together to do the work.”

 The idea of collective action through unionizing came up at NeurIPS in a panel conversation on Friday that included Gebru.
 At the Resistance AI workshop for practitioners and researchers interested in AI that gives power to marginalized people, Gebru talked about why she still supports the idea of people working as researchers at corporations.
 She also likened the way she was treated to what happened to 2018 Google walkout organizers Meredith Whittaker and Claire Stapleton.
 On the panel, Gebru was asked whether she thinks unionization would protect ethical AI researchers.

 “There’s two things we need to do: We need to look at the momentum that’s happening and figure out what we can achieve based on this momentum, what kind of change we can achieve,” she said.
 “But then we also need to take the time to think through what kinds of things we really need to change so that we don’t rush to have some sort of policy changes.
 But my short answer is yes, I think some sort of union has to happen, and I do believe there is a lot of hope.”